CQC-6: Handle

+Others

+Early models have a buffline similar to a hamon found on a Japanese Samurai Sword due to a leather buffing wheel used by Emerson to finish his blades.

+Unlike the typical Japanese chisel-grind, Emerson's grind is on the left-side of the blade as opposed to the right-side.

+Titanium bolsters make up the front half of the knife with the back half represented by linen micarta scales.
+The reasons for using titanium as a linerlock material were due to its memory characteristics and corrosion resistance.

+The screws in the handle, and pivot are traditional straight-head screws to accommodate easy disassembly in the field with an improvised tool, if needed.

+A pocket clip held in place by three screws allows the knife to be clipped to a pocket, web-gear, or MOLLE.

+A few early models featured a titanium backspacer, replaced in later years by a backspacer made of G10 fiberglass.
+Some early CQC-6's featured cutouts in the micarta handle slabs for a small pair of tweezers as found on the Swiss Army Knife.

 Variants

 While each CQC-6 is made by hand by Emerson, there are certain subtle variations between models of different years.

+Early versions

 The earliest examples feature the Emerson "half-moon" logo, which is simply the name "EMERSON" arranged in an arc on the blade.

 This was replaced by the Specwar logo in 1994 which resembles the gunsight on the Stealth aircraft and the moniker "Emerson Specwar Knives".

 The gunsight logo was briefly replaced by Emerson's Diamond logo for a period of 1 year(2004–2005), until the die to cut the logo was broken and Emerson resumed the Specwar log.

 In 2004, Emerson incorporated his patented "Wave" opening device into the profile of the blade.

-The blade finish has almost uniformly been Emerson's trademark satin flats and matte edges.
-However, some models were made with a Black Tenifer coating.
-The steel was originally ATS-34 but was replaced by its American equivalent: 154 CM.
-Emerson has made "dress" versions with Damascus steel blades and Titanium blades with a bonded carbide edge.

-Emerson has used exotic handle materials such as decorative hardwoods, abalone shell, and mother-of-pearl on these dress variants; these models often feature polished hardware as opposed to the bead blasted bolsters on the tactical models.
-A few early models featured a titanium backspacer, replaced in later years by a backspacer made of G10 fiberglass.
-Some early CQC-6's featured cutouts in the micarta handle slabs for a small pair of tweezers as found on the Swiss Army Knife.